 - Extensive worry about weight, gaining weight and calories

 - Become obsessive about food and eating (and sometimes other things such as washing, cleaning or tidiness)

-- In extreme cases, you may die.
-Anorexia Nervosa has the highest death rate of any psychological disorder.
+- In extreme cases, death.
+Eating disorders have the highest mortality rate of any mental health condition.